Brian Bolke Debuts The Conservatory on Two, An Elevated 'Tree House' of Sustainable Luxury in Highland Park Village | PaperCity Magazine

 Of course, this isn’t just another new Dallas store.
 The Conservatory on Two serves as a more comprehensive version The Conservatory, which quietly opened in a tiny first-floor spot in Highland Park Village last September.
 More comprehensive still would The Conservatory’s original location, in a sprawling, 7,000-square-foot space in New York’s Hudson Yards (which remains closed during the pandemic), where sustainable fashion and a “low touch/high service” model blending ecommerce and brick-and-mortar retail — now likely more relevant to shoppers than ever — has been a part of the company’s ethos since debuting in March 2019.

-And the attachment of Bolke’s name alone makes a store opening newsworthy.
+The attachment of Bolke’s name alone makes a store opening newsworthy.
 One of the original co-founders of Forty Five Ten (along with Shelley Musselman and Bill Mackin back in 2000), Bolke exited the company in 2017 (Headington Companies acquired the store in 2014) to pursue what we now know to be The Conservatory, cultivated around the tenets of slow fashion and sustainability — Bolke calls it “considered luxury,” a term he’s had trademarked.
 Other familiar and much-loved former Forty Five Ten faces around the shop are Shasa Mitchum, a fragrance expert and The Conservatory’s new Wellness and Beauty Specialist, and Travis Christian, Manager of Client Experience.

 Retail pedigree aside, however, the collection of unique brands would be enough to make The Conservatory on Two a must-visit.
-More than 40 collections are new and exclusive in the Dallas area, including Salle Privee, Maison d’Etto, Saved Cashmere, Another Tomorrow, Eva Fehren, and Asprey.
+More than 40 collections are new and exclusive in the Dallas area, including modernist mens brand Salle Privee, Maison d’Etto’s artisanal fragrances, Saved Cashmere’s sustainable (and affordable) goods, Another Tomorrow’s consciously-made clothing, Eva Fehren’s minimalist jewelry, and luxe, London-based Asprey.
 Displayed items for all categories (men’s, women’s, wellness, jewelry, and items for the home) will rotate regularly.

-The Conservatory on Two is open Monday through Saturday from 10am to 6pm at 100 Highland Park Village, suite 205, accessible via the elevator located between Chanel and Starbucks.
+The Conservatory on Two is open Mondays through Saturdays from 10am to 6pm at 100 Highland Park Village, suite 205, accessible via the elevator located between Chanel and Starbucks.
 This is the third location of The Conservatory — a fourth is scheduled to open in Napa Valley sometime in June.